lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 "8_1.txt
- Legend of Zelda The Minish Cap you don't know this at the time that you normally do this portal but it actually opens a portal to a much later area of the game which *you're not supposed to* have access to at this point this whole what later on in the run let us skip basically directly to the second-to-last engine"
+ Legend of Zelda The Minish Cap
+> "you don't know this at the time that you normally do this portal but it actually opens a portal to a much later area of the game which **you're not supposed to** have access to at this point this whole what later on in the run let us skip basically directly to the second-to-last engine"

 "18_4.txt Fire Emblem Fates

-"*that's never happened before* so while I do this chapter which should take like 30 seconds we can read off and not a few donations"
+> "**that's never happened before** so while I do this chapter which should take like 30 seconds we can read off and not a few donations"
 "

 Super Mario Bros.
 2
 4_1.txt

-"nice so normally what you do there is climb to *the top of* that screen and bring a key *all the way* down so that *saves a lot of time* "
+> "nice so normally what you do there is climb to *the top of* that screen and bring a key **all the way** down so that **saves a lot of time**"

 4_2.txt

 Monster Boy in Cursed Kingdom

-"so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly *she's gonna* try and hit the torches out of order of what the game is intending but there's probably a moment here"
+"so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly **she's gonna** try and hit the torches out of order of what the game is intending but there's probably a moment here"

 ### Supporting visualizations and key findings